 Building on the examples described above, biomanufacturing is already impacting a wide range of industries; that impact is well-positioned to expand.
 Some of these industries include:

-- Building and construction: Beyond the fermentation examples described above, it is used in the construction industry in two primary ways:
+- Building and construction: The use of biomanufacturing in the construction industry has enabled the development of biologically sourced concrete and mycelium-based insulation.
+The technology even has the potential to lead to self-healing materials in the near future.
+Beyond the fermentation examples described above, it is used in the construction industry in two primary ways:

 - Biocementation: Uses microorganisms to make cement stronger